David-dev-King/simple-todolist-app-react/README.md

 I would also love to use this project to learn about react promises and using APIs from other apps.
 Until then 👋.

+## ✍️ Update
+I learnt about the importance of clean code documentation and decided to document my code.
+I'm still working on the bakend and simple account system, but it's not ready to be pushed yet.
+Until then 🤞.

 ## 🙏 Thanks

 Thanks for checking this out!
 This project is still unfinished, but I'd appriciate your feedback 👊.